bkmgit/AWS-Tutorial-CompBio-Seminar/Tutorial.md

 ## Acknowledgments

-Thanks to David DeTomaso for developing the first version of this tutorial and thanks to [RISE Lab at UC Berkeley](https://rise.cs.berkeley.edu/) for providing AWS credits.
+Thanks to David DeTomaso for developing the first version of this tutorial, AWS for a lot of tutorial material to get me started, and thanks to [RISE Lab at UC Berkeley](https://rise.cs.berkeley.edu/) for providing AWS credits.